Stephen C. Stearns

 Stephen C. Stearns (born December 12, 1946) is an American biologist, and the Edward P. Bass Professor of Ecology and Evolutionary Biology Emeritus at Yale University.
-He is known for his work in life history theory and evolutionary medicine.
+He is known for his foundational contributions to life history theory and for his central role in establishing evolutionary medicine as a discipline.

 Early life and education

 Stearns was born in Kapaau, Hawaii and raised in Hawi, Hawaii.
-After completing his Bachelor of Arts degree at Yale University in 1967, he received a Master of Science degree at the University of Wisconsin, Madison in 1971.
-He earned a PhD from the University of British Columbia in 1975 and was awarded a Miller Fellowship at the University of California, Berkeley the same year.
+He completed his Bachelor of Arts degree at Yale University in 1967, earned a Master of Science degree at the University of Wisconsin, Madison in 1971, and received his PhD from the University of British Columbia in 1975.
+He was subsequently awarded a Miller Fellowship at the University of California, Berkeley, which he held in 1975-76 and again in 1977-78.

 Career

-From 1978 to 1983, Stearns served as an Assistant Professor in the Department of Biology at Reed College.
-He then became a Professor of Zoology at the University of Basel, a position he held from 1983 to 2000.
-From 1991 to 1998, he was the President of the Tropical Biology Association.
-From 1994 to 1998, he chaired the European Science Foundation Program in Population Biology.
-In 1995, he served as Vice President of the Society for the Study of Evolution, and in 1995-1996, he was Dean of the Faculty of Science at the University of Basel.
-From 2002 to 2005, he chaired the Department of Ecology and Evolutionary Biology at Yale University, where he has been the Edward P. Bass Professor of Ecology and Evolutionary Biology since 2000.